akhalizev/Sticky-Note-Maker/README.md

 ## Version

+* v1.1.0
+  * Added rounded corners (4px radius)
+  * Added subtle drop shadow for better visual depth
 * v1.0.0
+  * Initial release with basic sticky note functionality

 ---

-This is Version 1 of the plugin.
+This is Version 1.1 of the plugin.